MiestoMeska/MiestoMeska/README.md

 ⚡ Over the years, I’ve:
 - Led **teams and projects**, combining leadership with hands-on technical work.
 - Practiced **strategic thinking** in various dimensions—whether in **3D design**, **project management**, or **academic pursuits** in **architectural engineering** and **information systems engineering**, always building solutions block by block.
-- Fallen in love with **AI technology**, discovering how machines can think, analyze, and assist humans.
+- Fallen in love with **AI technology**, discovering how machines can analyze data, and assist humans.

 ---